La Trobe University: Australian Archaeomagnetism Laboratory

-Art collections
+Galleries and collections

-History

 La Trobe began collecting artworks in the early 1960s before beginning construction on the main campus at Bundoora.
 Master architect of La Trobe Roy Simpson initiated the commissioning of paintings to establish the art collection, and large sculptures were included in the original design.
 The collection was established at the Melbourne (Bundoora) campus in 1967, and from the late 1970s, various exhibition spaces came and went.
 In 2010 the Melbourne collection consisted of more than 3000 post-war contemporary Australian artworks valued at $17 million; the second largest university art collection in Victoria in terms of collection value.

 The La Trobe University Museum of Art (LUMA), which was located at Glenn College, Melbourne campus, from 1990 to 2016, managed the University Art Collection.
 It hosted exhibitions, managed the sculpture park (which includes a controversial upside-down statue of Governor La Trobe by sculptor Charles Robb) was managed by LUMA., and collaborated with significant state, national and international projects.

 The Visual Arts Centre (VAC) opened in 2005 at 121 View Street, Bendigo.
 It held public lectures, hosted artist residencies and exhibited cutting-edge work in the visual arts.
 The Phyllis Palmer Gallery was also situated at Bendigo.